2i2c-org/2i2c-org.github.io/content/blog/2025/good-citizen/index.md

 Thus, any open source stakeholder has two hats: they are both _representatives of a stakeholder_ and _members of an open source team_.
 While it's possible to _align the interests_ of these two groups, we think it's still important to _distinguish between them_.

-## What is a stakeholder-led open source contribution?
+## Directed Contributions benefit the stakeholder you represent

-A stakeholder-led contribution is _primarily_ driven by the needs of a stakeholder in an open source project.
+A _Directed Contribution_ is primarily driven by the needs of a stakeholder in an open source project.
 To use 2i2c as an example, let's take a quote from 2i2c's value proposition:

 > 2i2c serves a global network of community hubs for interactive learning and discovery

-*Community* here does **not** refer to open source upstream software provider communities (like JupyterHub or Kubernetes), but instead to downstream _user communities_ (like [CryoCloud](https://cryointhecloud.com/) or [Openscapes](https://openscapes.org)).
+*Community* here does **not** refer to open source upstream software provider communities (like JupyterHub or Kubernetes), but instead to downstream _user communities_ (like [CryoCloud](https://cryointhecloud.com/), [Openscapes](https://openscapes.org), or [NASA VEDA](https://www.earthdata.nasa.gov/data/tools/veda)).

-When 2i2c makes a stakeholder-led contribution, it usually means we are trying to _deliver value to one or more of our member communities_ by making an upstream contribution.
+When 2i2c makes a Directed Contribution, it means we are trying to _deliver value to one or more of our member communities_ by making an upstream contribution.

 Satisfying community needs often involves directly working on the software they use.
 Driven by our [right to replicate](https://2i2c.org/right-to-replicate/) principles, this means we mostly work on software that is not proprietary to 2i2c nor solely owned by us permanently - but by contributing to an upstream software community.
-These are all stakeholder-led contributions.
+These are all Directed Contributions.

 Some illustrative examples: